-Sports fans are heading into one of the best betting periods on the calendar as March Madness, the NBA playoffs and NHL Stanley Cup chase are all kicking into high gear.
-Add in the start of the MLB regular season and we have a cornucopia of handicapping excitement.
-With the 2016-17 National Hockey League trade deadline now history, it’s time to check out the odds to win the title.
+Sports fans head into one of the best betting periods on the calendar when March Madness, the NBA playoffs and NHL Stanley Cup chase all kick into high gear.
+Add in the start of the MLB regular season and there is a cornucopia of handicapping excitement at top rated online sportsbooks.
+As illustrated in our futures table below – the National Hockey League stays in focus all year long.
 Fire on Ice – We love it!

 NHL 2017-18 Stanley Cup Futures Odds

 During the National Hockey League season, online bookmakers, like those at William Hill, offer a variety of Division, Conference and Stanley Cup futures odds.
 As the season moves along, favorite odds shrink and underdog lines grow.
 Check back here anytime for the best NHL postseason prices.

 Lastest William Hill Sportsbook 2018 NHL Futures Update: 5/08/17